benwilcock/spring-rsocket-demo/docs/rsocket-to-spring.md

 }
 ```

-Elsewhere in the project source code, there is also a couple of [Lombok][lombok] `@Data` classes (`CommandRequest.java` and `CommandController.class`) which are used to model the server's request and response messages.
-They are fairly trivial in nature as you will see if you examine the code.
+Elsewhere in the project source code, there is also a couple of [Lombok][lombok] `@Data` classes (`CommandRequest.java` and `CommandController.java`) which are used to model the server's request and response messages.
+They are fairly trivial in nature as you'll see if you examine their code.

 > **Notes:**
 > You don't need to use Lombok if you don't want to, regular Java 'beans' will work just fine.